History of Jalen Williams in Timeline

 April 21, 2024: Playoff Debut

-On April 21, 2024, Jalen Williams recorded 19 points, seven rebounds, four assists and two steals in a 94–92 Game 1 win over the New Orleans Pelicans in his playoff debut.
+On April 21, 2024, Jalen Williams recorded 19 points, seven rebounds, four assists, and two steals in his playoff debut in a 94–92 Game 1 win over the New Orleans Pelicans.

 On January 30, 2025, Jalen Williams was named as a reserve for the 2025 NBA All-Star Game, marking his first selection.

-On July 13, 2025, Jalen Williams signed a five-year contract extension that could be worth $287 million with the Thunder.
+On July 13, 2025, Jalen Williams signed a five-year contract extension with the Thunder.

-In 2025, Jalen Williams was named to his first NBA All-Star Game and All-NBA Team, and he later won an NBA championship the same year.
+In 2025, Jalen Williams was named to his first NBA All-Star Game and All-NBA Team and later won an NBA championship that same year.